alexaac/alexaac/README.md

 Hi!
 I'm Cristina, a freelance data visualization developer, working from Cluj-Napoca, România.

-I have worked as a cartographer for 3 years, then as a full-stack developer/web mapping for almost 10 years.
+I have worked as a full-stack developer/web mapping for almost 10 years, and as a cartographer for 3 years, and three years ago I've started focusing on data visualization.

-I am focused mostly on 3D & interactive maps, data visualizations, animations and storytelling.
+I design and develop 3D & interactive maps, data visualizations, animations and storytelling.
-Besides creating visualizations for the web, I love to perform GIS analysis on open-source data, and 3D terrain analysis on LiDAR derived images.
+Besides creating visualizations for the web, I perform GIS analysis on open-source data, and 3D terrain analysis on LiDAR derived images.

 Feel free to check out samples of my work on my personal website, [maptheclouds.com](https://maptheclouds.com/playground/)